bradleypmartin/BitcoinTicker-iOS12/README.md

 In this challenge/spike project, I'll apply the skills I learned in the Clima (API) tutorial and make a Bitcoin price reporter.
 I'm going to revisit how to use Cocoapods, networking calls and JSON parsing.

-## What you will create
+## What I will create

-We’re going to make a Bitcoin price ticker.
-The app will give out the latest Bitcoin prices in all the popular, traded currencies, so you can track how well Bitcoin investments are doing on the go.
+I'm going to make a Bitcoin price ticker.
+The app will give out the latest Bitcoin prices in all the popular, traded currencies, so a user can track how well Bitcoin investments are doing on the go.

 ## My notes for future reference